Profile

 2. Physical Sciences

-These subjects are crucial as they form the foundation of the concepts you will encounter in your tertiary studies.
-The information is based on the admission requirements of major South African universities such as the University of Cape Town and the University of the Witwatersrand.
+These subjects are crucial as they form the basis of the knowledge you will need in your tertiary studies and future career.
+This information is based on the admission requirements of major South African universities and the Department of Basic Education's list of subjects.

 Minimum Admission Requirements